noaione/yuusha-shoukan-ln/sources/v02/chapter3.md

 [Eh?
 W-What is it?]

-[...New Year's evening party...Why is it... that only Kaito didn't attend?]
+[...New Year's evening party...
+Why is it... that only Kaito didn't attend?]

 [Hiiiihhhh?!]